Nels22/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 100-decimal_to_hexadecimal : This script converts a number from base 10 to base 16.The number in base 10 is stored in the environment variable DECIMAL.

 101-rot13 : This script encodes and decodes text using the rot13 encryption.
 It assumes ASCII.

+102-odd : This script prints every other line from the input, starting with the first line.